Azure/wordpress-linux-appservice/WordPress/wordpress_auto_updates.md

 ```
 define( 'WP_AUTO_UPDATE_CORE', minor);
 ```
-***NOTE:*** Setting this constant to 'minor' will enable only minor version auto-updates.
-You can change this using the link from Updates section as described before.
+***NOTE:*** This setting enables only minor version updates for WordPress.
+You can set it to "true" for enabling Major version updates.
+See [here](https://wordpress.org/documentation/article/configuring-automatic-background-updates/#:~:text=WP_AUTO_UPDATE_CORE%27%2C%20true%20)%3B-,WP_AUTO_UPDATE_CORE,-can%20be%20defined) for more information.

 ## Disable all WordPress Core Automatic updates